Comiket

 Comic Market (コミックマーケット, Komikku Māketto), more commonly known as Comiket (コミケット, Komiketto) or Comike (コミケ, Komike), is a semiannual doujinshi convention in Tokyo, Japan.
 A grassroots market focused on the sale of doujin (self-published) works, Comiket is a not-for-profit fan convention administered by the volunteer-run Comic Market Preparatory Committee (ComiketPC).
 Inaugurated on 21 December 1975 with an estimated 700 attendees, Comiket has since grown to become the largest fan convention in the world, with an estimated turnstile attendance of 750,000 in 2019.
 Comiket is typically held at Tokyo Big Sight in August and December, with the two events distinguished as Summer Comic Market (夏コミ, Natsukomi) and Winter Comic Market (冬コミ, Fuyukomi), respectively.

-Programme
+Program

-Dōjin marketplace
+Doujin marketplace

-Comiket is focused primarily on the sale of dōjin: non-commercial, self-published works.
-Approximately 35,000 circles (a term for groups or individuals who create dōjin) participate in each edition of Comiket.
+Comiket is focused primarily on the sale of doujin: non-commercial, self-published works.
+Approximately 35,000 circles (a term for groups or individuals who create doujin) participate in each edition of Comiket.
 Different circles exhibit on each day of Comiket; circles producing works on a common subject, such as a particular media franchise or manga genre, are typically grouped on the same day.
-The most common item sold at Comiket is dōjinshi (self-published comics, novels or magazines), while a smaller number of circles sell dōjin soft, analog (board/card/etc.) games, music, clothing, and other goods.
+The most common item sold at Comiket is doujinshi (self-published comics, novels or magazines), while a smaller number of circles sell doujin soft, analog (board/card/etc.) games, music, clothing, and other goods.
 These are often derivative fan works based on anime, video games, and other media, legal according to Japanese law (shinkokuzai).
 Since Comiket's inauguration, sample copies of all works sold at Comiket are collected and archived by ComiketPC, with over 2.1 million works having been archived.